I'm fascinated by technology's impact on our thoughts and emotions, and want to work towards a more humane technological landscape.

-ENVELOP's Kickstarter campaign successfully funded the fabrication and installation of the ambisonic environment at the new media performance center, The Midway, opening summer 2015 in San Francisco.
+ENVELOP's Kickstarter campaign successfully funded the fabrication and installation of the ambisonic environment at the new media performance center, The Midway, which opened in Summer 2015 in San Francisco.
 If you'd like to get involved, check out the github repo.expand_less

-I designed a proposal for this mobile recording, spacialized sound experience.expand_more
+I designed and prototyped this mobile recording, spacialized sound experience.
+Read more...expand_more

 Afield is a timecapsule, a way of connecting to places you've left behind, a method of digitourism, and a means of collapsing physical distance.